RobKenis/edgecase-2023/docs/thursday/4-kubernetes-as-a-cornerstone-at-your-edge.md

 ### A little sprinkle of GitOps

 It simplifies software development and applies version controler and CI/CD best practices.
 Running `kubectl` is not a scalable option.
-GitOps enables you to run monitoring on your GitOps engine and gives an insight to the syncing of your desired and actual state, which ~limits~ removes configuration drift.
+GitOps enables you to run monitoring on your GitOps engine and gives an insight to the syncing of your desired and actual state, which ~~limits~~ removes configuration drift.

+!!! quote "Just reporting that something has configuration drift, could be a viable solution"

+## Providing value

+Scale matters, remove repitition.
+Makes standardization easier.
+Configuration drift is detectable and configuration management is easier.